H\"older regularity for collapses of point vortices: Presentation of the problem and main results

 \begin{theorem}[Uniform relative bound on the trajectories~\cite{Godard-Cadillac_2021}] For a given set of points noted $X=(x_1,\dots, x_N)\in\RR^{2N}$, we define the diameter of this set by

-Consider the point-vortex dynamic~\eqref{eq:evo alpha} under hypothesis~\eqref{eq:no null sub partial sum} with a kernel profile $K_\alpha$.
+Consider the point-vortex dynamic~\eqref{eq:evo alpha} under hypothesis~\eqref{eq:no null sub partial sum} with a kernel profile $G_\alpha$.
 Let $T>0$ the final time.
 Then, for all initial datum $X\in\RR^{2N}$ that are not leading to collapse on $[0,T)$,

-where $S^t_\alpha$ is the flow associated to~\eqref{eq:evo alpha} with kernel profile $K_\alpha$.
+where $S^t_\alpha$ is the flow associated to~\eqref{eq:evo alpha}.
 Moreover, the constant $C$ depends only on $N$, the intensities $a_i$, and on the final time $T$.
 This constant $C$ does not depend on the initial datum $X\in\RR^{2N}$ nor on $\alpha>0$. \end{theorem}

-The Hölder estimate that is proved in this article for $\alpha$-point-vortex system (enunciated hereafter) must be considered in comparison with these two theorems.
-More precisely, the theorem proved here can be seen in a certain way as an explicit computation of the constants appearing in~\eqref{eq:borne uniforme} and in~\eqref{eq:borne uniforme relative}, and more precisely concerning the dependency of these constants with respect to the finial time $T$.
+The Hölder estimate that is proved in this article for the $\alpha$-point-vortex system (enunciated hereafter) must be considered in comparison with these two theorems.
+More precisely, the theorem proved here can be interpreted in a certain way as an explicit computation of the constants appearing in~\eqref{eq:borne uniforme} and in~\eqref{eq:borne uniforme relative}, and more precisely concerning the dependency of these constants with respect to the final time $T$.
+It is indeed a consequence of the theorem proved hereafter that the constant $C$ in~\eqref{eq:borne uniforme} can be replaced by $\overline{C}\, T^\frac{1}{\alpha+1}$ when $T\leq 1$, where $\overline{C}$ is a constant independent on the final time $T$, and on the initial position $X\in\RR^{2N}$.